-The requirements detailed in this document are based on applicable portions of Occupational Health and Safety Administration (OSHA) regulations under Title 29 of the Code of Federal Regulations (29 CFR) parts 1904, 1910, and 1926; the current editions of Federal Aviation Administration (FAA) Order 3900.19, Occupational Health and Safety Program, and FAA Order 8020.11, Aircraft Accident and Incident Notification, Investigation, and Reporting; and industry consensus standards.
-AFS management and employees must implement the requirements found herein.
+The requirements detailed in this document are based on applicable portions of Occupational Safety and Health Administration (OSHA) regulations under Title 29 of the Code of Federal Regulations (29 CFR) Parts 1904, 1910, and 1926; the current editions of Federal Aviation Administration (FAA) Order 3900.19, Occupational Safety and Health Program; and FAA Order 8020.11, Aircraft Accident and Incident Notification, Investigation, and Reporting; and industry consensus standards.
+AIR management and employees must implement the requirements found herein.

 Aircraft accident investigations involve safety requirements from several disciplines, including respiratory protection, fall protection, hearing conservation, hazardous materials (hazmat) safety, and general industry safety standards.
-This order supplements more specific information included in other AFS OSH programs, and it includes policies and procedures for protection against potential hazards encountered at an aircraft accident scene.
-However, the requirements regarding bloodborne pathogens (BBP) can be found in the AFS Bloodborne Pathogens Program Order located on the AFS OSH Program Web page (https://my.faa.gov/go/AFSOSH).
+This order supplements more specific information included in AIR OSH programs, and it includes policies and procedures for protection against potential hazards encountered at an aircraft accident scene.
+The requirements regarding bloodborne pathogens (BBP) are located in the AIR Bloodborne Pathogens (BBP) Program Order, FAA IR 3900.74.